araujo88/german-c-translator/README.md

 # german-translator
-Simple command-line German to English translator using libcurl and Langenscheidt Wörterbuch as source.
+Simple command-line German translator using libcurl and Langenscheidt Wörterbuch as source.

 # Dependencies